Landing page redesign

 You'll see a banner during generation if the crawl fails.

 - Start from a recommendation.
-The wireframe is most useful when triggered by a real landing page issue Hero AI surfaced from your data.
+The wireframe is most useful when it's triggered by a real landing page issue Hero AI surfaced from your data.

 - Treat it as a brief.
-The wireframe is for your designer to build against, not as a final design.
+The wireframe is for your designer to build against, not a final design.